turchak/kottans_frontend/README.md

 1. Linux Command Line Basics
 - linux file system, **VirtualBox**, **Vagrant** and some commands was new for me
 - **Globbing** surprised me
-- i'll use commands for navigation in file system.
+- I'll use commands for navigation in file system.
 Create, copy, move, delete categories, files and learn new commands with using interesting command `man`
 ![Linux Command Line screenshot](/task_01/linux-command-line.png)
 2. Configuring Linux Web Servers
 - about linux security was new for me
 - octal file permissions surprised me
-- i'll use information about private keys, owners and groups, file permitions etc..
+- I'll use information about private keys, owners and groups, file permitions etc..
 ![Configuring Linux Web Servers screenshot](/task_01/configuring-linux-web-servers.png)
 3. Networking for Web Developers
 - almost all inforation was new for me